taskfolders/vscode/README.md

 ## TaskFolders VSCode Assistant

-A VS Code extension to quickly jump to files indexed by [TaskFolders](https://taskfolders.com) cliking on UUIDs or short ids
+A VS Code extension to quickly jump to files indexed by [TaskFolders](https://taskfolders.com) cliking on UUIDs or short ids.
+For a quick introduction follow the [getting started](http://taskfolders.com/docs/introduction/getting-started) guide.

 **Features:**